Skip to content

 setHTTPRequestGetOrPostParameter

-setHTTPRequestGetOrPostParameter( uint32 request_handle, string name, string value )
+setHTTPRequestGetOrPostParameter( uint32_t request_handle, string name, string value )

-Set a GET or POST parameter value on the HTTP request.
+Set a GET or POST parameter value on the request, which is set will depend on the HTTPMethod enum specified when creating the request.

 Must be called prior to sending the request.